|to Home Page||to House Rules Part II|

 If the roll is successful, the healing time is dependant upon the severity of the character's injuries.

-10. Short and Point-Blank Rules In affect from the start of every campaign (includes all energy weapons).
+11. Short and Point-Blank Rules In affect from the start of the "Full Might of the Empire" for every campaign (includes all energy weapons).
 Damage goes to the weapon.
 Short Range hits -- being is at -2D automatically.
 Point-Blank Range hits -- being is at -3D automatically.
 A Strength roll above the damage roll (including any armor worn, if allowed) will lessen the effects according to the damage chart on the GM Screens.
 A copy of the charts can be found here.

 If you are going to be spraying fire around, then you must roll individually for each shot.
 Once a shot from a burst hits, each additional shot on the same target, or an adjacent one (less than 1m away), is one level of difficulty lower.
 If you want to try to hit a target with part of a burst, then you must state how many from that burst are going to be hitting each target, then roll your Blaster skill as described above.
 If your targets are more than a meter apart but are in about the same general range (+/-10m range from the initial target), one shot must be wasted for each meter of lateral traverse (unless it is modified as a "Smart" weapon.).
 Then re-roll to hit the next target.